 Acai Berry Chia Seed Pudding

-- 350ml nut or seed milk, water, or organic whole milk
+- 350ml unsweetened nut or seed milk, or coconut milk

 - 4 Tablespoons of chia seeds